-Otherwise, neurological disorders may be slowly progressive and require a specialist to diagnose.
+Otherwise, neurological disorders may be slowly progressive and require a specialist to diagnose and treat.
 Neurology has many different sub-specialties, including neuromuscular disorders, movement disorders and headache.
 Seek a consultation with a neurologist who specializes in the particular condition for your case to help ensure you receive the best outcome in the long run.
-To find a Banner Health neurological specialist near you, visit bannerhealth.com.
+To find a neurologist near you, visit bannerhealth.com.

 - Understanding and Interpreting Early Symptoms of MS

 - Top 5 Things to Know About Parkinson’s Disease